Alfred G. Vanderbilt Handicap: History

-the Richard E. Dutrow Sr. trained Cognizant who won in a time of 1:093/5.
+the Richard E. Dutrow Sr. trained Cognizant, who won in a time of 1:093/5.
 The event was named after the winner of the 1983 Jim Dandy Stakes at Saratoga, A Phenomenon.
-A Phenomenon suffered a life ending injury in the 1984 Forego Handicap.
+A Phenomenon suffered a life-ending injury in the 1984 Forego Handicap.

 The event was classified as Grade III in 1990 and in 1995 upgraded to Grade II.

 In 2000, the event was renamed to honor Alfred Gwynne Vanderbilt Jr. who had died in 1999.
-Vanderbilt was a very prominent Thoroughbred owner who also served as Chairman of the Board of the New York Racing Association from 1971 to 1975.
+Vanderbilt was a very prominent Thoroughbred owner who also served as chairman of the board of the New York Racing Association from 1971 to 1975.

 In 2010 the event was upgraded to Grade I.

-The 2019 winner Imperial Hint set a new track record for the six furlongs distance winning for the second time in a time of 1:07.92.
+The 2019 winner Imperial Hint set a new track record for the six-furlong distance, winning for the second time in a time of 1:07.92.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade II.